 BART has 138 elevators.
 86 are in our stations.
 The remaining 52 are in our parking structures or are employee only elevators.
-We communicate elevator outages to our riders in a variety of ways.

 BART prioritizes the maintenance of elevators because of the essential role they play for passengers with disabilities and those with luggage and strollers.
 Our goal for station availability is 98%.
-You can track our elevator performance in our data portal.

 There are several ways we ensure our riders have the real time information they need for their trip.
 We offer:

-- Real time status here at ww.bart.gov/elevator
+- Real time status here at www.bart.gov/stations/elevators

 - Email and text alerts for stations of choice www.bart.gov/alerts

-- The official BART app www.bart.gov/apps
+- The official BART app www.bart.gov/apps with options of in-app notifications

 - Frequent systemwide PA announcements